 |Opening Range Breakout Calculator|

-The opening range is the high and low of a given period after the market opens.
+The opening range is high and low for a given period after the market opens.
 This period is generally the first 30 or 60 minutes of trading.
-It is one most important chart patterns to make money in stock market.
+It is one most important chart patterns to make money in the stock market.

-During this period we need to identify the high and low of the day.
-Also we need to identify pre-market highs and lows, as these levels act like a magnet on price action after the market opens.
+During this period we need to identify the highs and lows of the day.
+Also, we need to identify pre-market highs and lows, as these levels act like a magnet on price action after the market opens.

 The first thing you should do before trading is to measure the size of the opening range.
 When the market opens, you need to see two candles which will help you to measure the size of the range.

-The last candle from yesterday’s trading session is the first candle and the second candle is the first once that is created when the market opens.
+The last candle from yesterday’s trading session is the first candle and the second candle is the first one that is created when the market opens.